Minimum-gain Pole Placement with Sparse Static Feedback: Solution to the sparse MGEAP

 The above two equations imply that the unit norm vectors $\hat{x}$ and $\hat{\tilde{l}}$ are left and right singular vectors of $A-\Lambda I_n$ associated with the singular value $\beta$.
 Since $\lVert \hat{F} \rVert_F^2 = \text{tr}(\hat{F}^{\trans} \hat{F}) = \text{tr}(\hat{x}\hat{l}^{\trans} \hat{l}\hat{x}^{\trans}) = \beta^2$, we pick $\beta$ as the minimum singular value of $A-\Lambda I_n$, and the proof is complete. \end{proof}

 We conclude this subsection by presenting a brief comparison of the non-sparse MGEAP solution with deflation techniques for eigenvalue assignment.
 For $B=I_n$, an alternative method to solve the non-sparse EAP is via the Wielandt deflation technique \cite{JHW:88}.
 Wielandt deflation achieves pole assignment by modifying the matrix $A$ in $n$ steps $A\rightarrow A_1\rightarrow A_2 \rightarrow \cdots \rightarrow A_n$.
 Step $i$ shifts one eigenvalue of $A_{i-1}$ to a desired location $\lambda_i$, while keeping the remaining eigenvalues of $A_{i-1}$ fixed.
-This is achieved by using the feedback $F^{i}_{df} = - (\mu_i - \lambda_i)v_iz_i^{\trans}$, where $\mu_i$ and $v_i$ are any eigenvalue and right eigenvector pair of $A_{i-1}$, and $z$ is any vector such that $z_i^{\trans}v_i = 1$.
+This is achieved by using the feedback $F^{i}_{df} = - (\mu_i - \lambda_i)v_iz_i^{\trans}$, where $\mu_i$ and $v_i$ are any eigenvalue and right eigenvector pair of $A_{i-1}$, and $z_i$ is any vector such that $z_i^{\trans}v_i = 1$.
 Thus, the overall feedback that solves the EAP is given as $F_{df} = \sum_{i=1}^n F^{i}_{df}$.

 It is interesting to compare the optimal feedback expression in \eqref{eq:opt_cond1}, $\hat{F} = -\sum_{i=1}^n \hat{l}_i\hat{x}_i^{\trans}$, with the deflation feedback.
-Both feedbacks are sum of $n$ rank$-1$ perturbations.
+Both feedbacks are sum of $n$ matrices, where each matrix has rank $1$.
 However, the Wielandt deflation has an inherent special structure and a restrictive property that, in each step, all except one eigenvalue remain unchanged.
 Furthermore, each rank$-1$ term in $\hat{F}$ and $F_{df}$ involves the right/left eigenvectors of the closed and open loop matrix, respectively.
-Due to these reasons, it clearly follows that $||\hat{F}||_F\leq ||F_{df}||_F$.
+Clearly, since $\hat{F}$ is the minimum-gain solution of \eqref{eq:opt_cost}, $||\hat{F}||_F\leq ||F_{df}||_F$.

-\section{Solution Algorithms}
+\section{Solution algorithms}

 In this section, we present an iterative algorithm to obtain a solution to the sparse MGEAP in \eqref{eq:opt_cost}.
 To develop the algorithm, we first present two algorithms for computing non-sparse and approximately-sparse solutions to the MGEAP, respectively.
 Next, we present two heuristic algorithms to obtain a sparse solution of the EAP (i.e. any sparse solution, which is not necessarily minimum-gain).
 Finally, we use these algorithms to develop the algorithm for sparse MGEAP.
 Note that although our focus is to develop the sparse MGEAP algorithm, the other algorithms presented in this section are novel in themselves to the best of our knowledge.